irtazahashmi/pytspl/doc/tutorials/intro.rst

 Introduction to PyTSPL
 =======================

-This tutorial will show you the basic functionality of the toolbox.
-After installing the package with pip, start by opening a python shell, e.g. a Jupyter notebook, and import the ``PyTSPL``.
+This tutorial will demonstrate the basic functionality of the toolbox.
+After installing the package with pip, start by opening a Python shell, such as a Jupyter notebook, and importing ``PyTSPL``.

-Let's start by building a simplicial complex by using the built-in dataset loader.
-Once we load the dataset, we will get a summary of the simplcial complex (SC).
-Additionally, we will get the coordinates and the flow of the SC.
+Let's begin by building a simplicial complex using the built-in dataset loader.
+Once we load the dataset, we will receive a summary of the simplicial complex (SC).
+Additionally, we will obtain the coordinates and the flow of the SC.

 Loading a SC from a dataset
 ---------------------------

-Before loading a dataset, we can list the available datasets that are currently available.
+Before loading a dataset, we can list the datasets that are currently available.

 >>> from pytspl import list_datasets
 >>> list_datasets()